-Corporate exposures Retail exposures All exposures - Information obtained during periodic review of customer files - e.g. audited financial statements, - Internally collected data on customer behaviour - e.g. utilisation of credit card facilities Payment record - this includes overdue status as well as a range of variables about payment management accounts, budgets and projections. ratios Examples of areas of particular focus are: gross Affordability metrics - Utilisation of the granted limit profit margins, financial leverage ratios, debt service coverage, compliance with covenants, quality of management, senior management changes External data from credit reference agencies, including industry-standard credit scores Requests for and granting of forbearance Existing and forecast changes in business, financial and economic conditions Data from credit reference agencies, press articles, changes in external credit ratings Quoted bond and credit default swap (CDS) prices for the borrower where available Actual and expected significant changes in the political, regulatory and technological environment of the borrower or in its business activities
+Corporate exposures Retail exposures All exposures Information obtained during periodic review of customer files - e.g. audited financial statements, management accounts, budgets and projections.
+Examples of areas of particular focus are: gross profit margins, financial leverage ratios, debt service coverage, compliance with covenants, quality of management, senior management changes Data from credit reference agencies, press articles, changes in external credit ratings Quoted bond and credit default swap (CDS) prices for the borrower where available Actual and expected significant changes in the political, regulatory and technological environment of the borrower or in its business activities on customer behaviour - e.g. utilisation of credit card facilities Payment record - this includes overdue status as well as a range of variables about payment ratios Utilisation of the granted limit Requests for and granting of forbearance Existing and forecast changes in business, financial and economic conditions